What is CSMA Protocol?

 Persistent or 1-persistent CSMA:

-This is the basic and simplest version.
-When the device wants to transmit a frame over a common channel, the device starts sensing the channel.
-If the channel is free, devices transmit the frame, else keep sensing the channel.
+This is the primary and simplest version.
+When the device wants to transmit a frame over a shared channel, the device starts sensing the medium.
+If the channel is free, devices transmit the frame or else keep sensing the channel.
 The probability of sending the frame is one when the channel is free.
 That’s why it names as 1-Persistent CSMA.

-It looks that the 1-persistent is perfect with no collision.
-But this is not the case, still, there are chances of a collision.
+It looks like the 1-persistent is perfect with no collision.
+But this is not the case.
+Still, there are chances of a collision.
 Here are a few scenarios of collision.

-• Another scenario may lead to a collision, because of the propagation delay.
-A network always has a propagation delay, maybe very less but still not zero.
-Propagation delay is the time a signal takes to traverse from one station to another over the network.
-For example, if a station starts sending a frame, but the busy signal is still one the way toward other stations.
-If at this point a station listens to the channel, it will find it free and will send the frame.
-Now there are two frames on the channel and a collision will occur.
+• Another scenario may lead to a collision because of the propagation delay.
+A network always has a propagation delay, which may be significantly less but still not zero.
+Propagation delay is the time a signal travels from one station to another over the network.
+For example, if a station starts sending a frame, but the busy signal is still on the way toward other stations.
+If, at this point, a station listens to the channel, it will find it accessible and send the frame.
+Now two frames are on the channel, and a collision will occur.

 Non-persistent CSMA: